Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 ## Get Visibility Status of Softkey Window

-To get the current visible state of the Softkey service window, call `tzsh_softkey_global_visible_get()`.
+To get the current visible state of the Softkey service window, call `tzsh_softkey_global_visible_state_get()`.
 The Softkey service window will be visible or invisible depending on the visible state:

 ```
    int ret;